Exploration and mining on native title

 A future act determination is a decision made by the NNTT about whether a future act may be:

 - determine whether the grant can proceed and what conditions may be imposed on the parties

 - usually make a determination within six months after receiving the application.

-For more information on future act determination applications, go to the National Native Title Tribunal website.
+For more information on future act determination applications, go to the National Native Title Tribunal (NNTT) website.

 If negotiations are successful, the native title parties will reach agreement and sign a Section 31 deed under the NTA.

 An underlying ancillary agreement between the parties may also be reached.